Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 | W | Charges for purchasing qualified long-term care insurance under combined arrangements | 6 |

-| Y | Qualified Charitable Distribution — optional for TY 2025 | 4, 7, K |
+| Y | Qualified Charitable Distribution — optional for TY 2025; mandatory for TY 2026 | 4, 7, K |

 Selecting the Right Code